Impala Upgrade Considerations

 Converting Legacy UDFs During Upgrade to CDH 5.12 or Higher

-In and higher, new syntax is available for creating Java-based UDFs.
+In CDH 5.7 / Impala 2.5 and higher, the CREATE FUNCTION Statement is available for creating Java-based UDFs.
 UDFs created with the new syntax persist across Impala restarts, and are more compatible with Hive UDFs.
 Because the replication features in CDH 5.12 and higher only work with the new-style syntax, convert any older Java UDFs to use the new syntax at the same time you upgrade to CDH 5.12 or higher.

 Follow these steps to convert old-style Java UDFs to the new persistent kind:

 - Use SHOW FUNCTIONS to identify all UDFs and UDAs.

 - For each function, use SHOW CREATE FUNCTION and save the statement in a script file.

 - For Java UDFs, change the output of SHOW CREATE FUNCTION to use the new CREATE FUNCTION syntax (without argument types), which makes the UDF persistent.

 - For each function, drop it and re-create it, using the new CREATE FUNCTION syntax for all Java UDFs.